openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 * You can filter the tests using keywords, using the `-k` option.
   The option can be given multiple times, and are combined conjunctively.
-  Keywords may be defined explicitly in tests using `@key` or may be be defined implicitly from other properties of the test, such as whether it is a "shell" test or a "manual" test.
+  Keywords may be defined explicitly in tests using `@key` or may be defined implicitly from other properties of the test, such as whether it is a "shell" test or a "manual" test.